Legal Technology: Top best software for law firms in 2023 | LegaMart Articles

 Some of the features of eDiscovery software include; – data collection from various sources; data processing like removing duplicate files and converting files to a format that is searchable and reviewable; data review by providing tools for tagging, coding and allowing multiple users to review and collaborate on the same set of documents; and data production by allowing the production of data in a variety of formats such as PDF, and TIFF as well as providing tools for redacting confidential information.
 Examples of eDiscovery software are Relativity, Nuix, and Logikcull.

-Relativity: This software is designed to help lawyers to manage large volumes of electronic data during the discovery phase of litigation.
+Relativity: This software for law firm is designed to help lawyers to manage large volumes of electronic data during the discovery phase of litigation.
 One of the features of this software is its data management feature, as it can manage data from multiple sources, including email, documents, social media, and other electronic data.

 Nuix: This software works by extracting intelligence from high-volume data.
 Equally, it transforms substantial data from emails, social media, and other human-generated content into searchable, contextualized data.